After reading this chapter, the pharmacy student, community practice resident, or pharmacist should be able to:

 The economic impact of obesity is staggering.
 The CDC reported that the total medical costs of obesity in adults reached $147 billion in 2008 with people who are obese paying 42% more in health-care costs than normal-weight individuals.1,3,6 These costs are attributed to the conditions and health risks associated with obesity and not the medications used for treating obesity.7 Both Medicare and Medicaid pay about $1000–1700 more for obese patients than normal-weight patients.3 In children, the costs are estimated to be $14.3 billion.8 Other areas of impact include productivity, transportation, and human capital costs.8 Studies have demonstrated the productivity loss for obesity-related “absenteeism” and “presenteeism” to be as high as $11 billion annually.8 Productivity costs are also increased due to higher rates of disability costs and premature mortality.8 Transportation costs are increased due to higher weight-based fuel needs.
 It is estimated that in 2000, the extra fuel costs for airlines due to higher numbers of obese passengers were about $275 million.8 Major airlines such as Southwest Airlines and American Airlines now request customers of “certain size” to purchase two seats on the airplane.
 Studies have also shown that there is a link between education experience and obesity with obese students having increased absenteeism and in the end, lower income or education attainment.8

-This problem is so severe and widespread that ...
+This problem is so severe and widespread that the CDC's Division ...